7 mins. read

 Here at Perci Health, we understand the difficulties and challenges that those affected by cancer face.
 We also know that after someone you care about receives a cancer diagnosis, there is likely to be a period of learning and understanding for you both.

-For cancer patients, it can be frustrating to no longer be able to do certain things and they can feel guilty about needing support from others.
-It can also be embarrassing for them to need help, especially if it includes aspects of personal care such as bathing and going to the toilet.
+For the person diagnosed with cancer it can be frustrating to no longer be able to do certain things and they can feel guilty about needing support from others.
+It can also be difficult for them to need help, especially if it includes aspects of personal care such as bathing and going to the toilet.

 You may face challenges too.
 It will take time to transition, especially if the dynamic of your relationship has changed and you find yourself needing to do tasks that you aren’t used to doing.